narigone/ormuco-tech-assessment/third_question/README.md

 ## Under the hood

 First, let's talk about how the client is organized.
 Each client has a in-memory repository, that stores data in a list structure.
-It also has, if properly configured, a network repository that if falls back in case of a cache miss.
+It also has, if properly configured, a network repository that it falls back to in case of a cache miss.
 When the client is asked to store a given value, it stores it in the memory repository and then launches a background thread to send it to it's server.

 The server works with a very simple protocol.
 All messages are one line in length, using \r\n as the line delimiter.
 There are three possible commands:
 * Store command: